euroblaze/partner_accounts/spec.md

 A new button, "Create Partner-specific Accounts", will be added under `Contact > Invoicing (tab) > Accounting Entries`.
 This button will trigger the creation of a new set of Partner-specific Accounts in the extended CoA for the selected business partner.

+2.2.3 Account Numbers

+PSA numbers for Acc.
+Payable and Acc.
+Receivable are booked in account numbers defined in `Settings > Technical Settings > Sequences.

 ## 3. Functional Specifications

 ### 3.1.
 Partner-specific Accounts